 Clearinghouse for the Community Living Exchange Collaborative provides information and training and technical assistance to state and territorial recipients of Systems Change Grants for Community Living.

-Community for All Tool Kit: Resources for Supporting Community Living, Web-Based Version 1.1, August 2004.
+Community for All Tool Kit: Resources for Supporting Community Living (PDF format), Web-Based Version 1.1, August 2004.
 This Tool Kit is a product of the following collaborators:

 Cornucopia of Disability Information.
 CODI serves as a community resource for consumers and professionals by providing disability information in a wide variety of areas.
 The information addresses local (Buffalo & Western New York), state, national and international audiences.

-Creating an Inclusive Environment: A Handbook for the Inclusion of People with Disabilities in National and Community Service Programs provides information on how to make national and community service programs more inclusive for persons with disabilities.
+- Creating an Inclusive Environment: A Handbook for the Inclusion of People with Disabilities in National and Community Service Programs (PDF format) provides information on how to make national and community service programs more inclusive for persons with disabilities.